Mohammad-delshadd8/Deep_Learning-/README.md

 2- Run Grafana serevice and use dashboard.json file to Import the dashboard which made by #PromQL

-3- Import Python Libratries
+3- Import Python Libratries .

-4- Run code and enjoy streaming live result in your dashboiard.
+4- Run code and enjoy streaming live result in your dashboard.

 Result will be: